 The Passover feast commemorated the Manna God sent from heaven to sustain the Jews on their journey to the promised land.
 Jesus claims to be the “true bread,” the “living bread” that comes down from heaven.

 Jesus is a commanding presence during the miracle and the days that follow in John’s account.
 “Where can we buy enough food for them to eat?” he asks Philip as crowds come to him.
 He then directs the crowd to sit down, feeds them with the bread and fish, and says what should be done with the fragments left over.
 Unlike the other gospel accounts that give the disciples a active role in the miracle John’s account gives them a small role.
 Philip and the other disciples are tested during the miracle and the teaching that follows it.

 As they embark on the Sea of Galilee to return to Capernaum after the miracle, a sudden storm occurs and Jesus’ rebukes the wind and the sea, the forces of nature, so that the disciples reach the other shore.
+All four gospels have some version of Jesus’s power over the sea and therefore the natural world.
 He has divine power.